Manny Viveiros: Playing career

 As a youth, Viveiros played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from St. Albert, Alberta.

 Viveiros played for the St. Albert Saints and the Prince Albert Raiders in the early- and mid-1980s.
 He was a member of the 1985 Memorial Cup-winning Raiders.

 He played 29 games in the National Hockey League for the Minnesota North Stars.
 He won the Calder Cup in the American Hockey League in 1991 with the Springfield Indians.
 The year after that he signed with the EC VSV in Austria, where he won the national championship in 1992 and 1993.

 After four seasons with VSV, Viveiros moved through several teams in Austrian, Italian and German leagues, until settling in with Austrian Klagenfurter AC in 2000, winning two more national championships in 2001 and 2004.
-Viveiros played in parts of 7 seasons for KAC.
+Viveiros played in parts of 7 seasons for Klagenfurter AC.

 Viveiros also obtained Austrian citizenship and played as part of the Austrian national team in 2005.